salcedoe/MtMdocs/docs/dataProcessing/SamplesDistributions.md

 Sample size is an important consideration for data processing.
 Generally, larger sample sizes offer more reliable results, but practical considerations like cost and time may limit how large a sample may be.
 A [sample of size greater than `30`](https://pmc.ncbi.nlm.nih.gov/articles/PMC3915399/) is often considered to be a good target to for a normal distribution.

-Part of the problem is that low sample size can be susceptible to large random effects.
+As shown below, low sample size can be susceptible to large random effects.
 Even if a sample comes from a large, normally distributed population (like the heights of all Women), you likely won't get a normal distribution in the sample if your sample size is too small.

-Consider the following.

 ![histogram of data with increasing sample size](images/normal-sample-size.png){ width="650"}